Making Waves in Radio and Beyond

 Radio expert Michael Doyle ’80 is taking on two new roles: one at his growing company and one at his alma mater as the new chair of the Brockport Foundation.

-When Michael Doyle ’80 graduated from The College at Brockport with a degree in communication and media studies, he didn’t start out in the area of communication he loved most — radio.
+When Michael Doyle ’80 graduated from SUNY Brockport with a degree in communication and media studies, he didn’t start out in the area of communication he loved most — radio.

 A sales career would eventually lead him in that direction.